 My 10-year-old loves Harry Potter.
 She devoured all seven books.
 So, for her birthday we threw a Harry Potter party and went all out.
 It was a ton of work, but also a whole lot of fun, and a party my daughter and her friends will remember for years.
 Her favorite book is Harry Potter and the Prisoner of Azkaban (book 3), so several of the details are from that book in particular.

 In the Harry Potter world, invitations have to be delivered by owl.
 I found a cool idea on Pinterest showing owls drawn on balloons.
-I have to admit I was really nervous about drawing on a round surface with permanent marker since I’m not a great artist.
+I have to admit I was really nervous about drawing on a round surface with a permanent marker since I’m not a great artist.
 But it was actually much easier and turned out much better than I expected.
-The original link no longer works, but another blogger created owl balloons too.
-You can see the Workman Family’s Hunter Potter Party.

 We printed a personalized letter from Dumbledore to each invitee.
 Here’s a free printable of the invitation letter.
 The invitations were so cool that every person we invited came to the party (which was a little more than I was expecting!)